And the risk of failure

 What does failure look like?

-If the results of failure are inconsequential, the “cost” of failure is low.
+If the results of failure are inconsequential, then the “cost” of failure is low.
 If so, perhaps the risk is more readily worth taking.
-On the other hand if the results of failure are painful to even contemplate, the “cost” of failure is high.
-Unless the chances of success are also high (and the rewards of success worth it), the risk might be best avoided.
+On the other hand, if the results of failure are painful even to contemplate, the “cost” of failure is high.
+Unless the chances of success are also high (and the rewards of success are worth it), the risk might be best avoided.

 It’s easy to visualize success, but all too often we ignore what failure might look like.
 And yet that’s exactly what we need to do when making decisions about our actions and the opportunities with which we’re presented.